youngjon2001/Liver-Cancer-2/README.md

-# Multiclass Liver Disease Classification with CatBoost & SHAP
+# Multiclass Liver Disease Classification with CatBoost

 ## 📌 Project Overview
 This project builds a **high-performance multiclass classification model** for liver disease diagnosis using **CatBoost**, with **robust cross-validation** and **model explainability via SHAP**.